How Blockchain Technology Is Revolutionary

 Simply applying an underlying Blockchain-based system to a financial system model that requires drastic changes is not real change.
 When you see large financial firms like JP Morgan (their CEO Jamie Dimon dismisses any value in Bitcoin) embracing Blockchain technology and dismissing Bitcoin, do you really think that these new applications will significantly change how banking is done in this country?

 This is also leading to a growing argument in the Bitcoin world about the distinction between a public Blockchain, which exists now, and private Blockchains, which is what will be created by these new tools.
 Some in the Bitcoin world feel that the Blockchain technology is fundamentally an open distributed network, and efforts to create private Blockchains should not even be considered Blockchains.

 Will Blockchain Technology Be a Disruptor or an Enabler?

 Bitcoin is being embraced throughout the world by countries who are seeing its potential to not just disrupt existing financial systems, but to solve existing financial concerns such as to provide banking for the unbanked, lowering transaction costs, and making cross-border transfers easier and more efficient.

 In the United States, companies are having a courtship and love affair with Blockchain that can lead to solutions that either prop up their existing models or will create new innovative ways to address the current banking and financial system.
 If you’re leaving that decision up to the companies that are part of the “status quo”, you may end up with Blockchain being little more than the “new database tool” rather than the “next internet.”

-Blockchain could have a similarly disruptive effect to the internet, or it could be the next Y2K.
+Blockchain could have a similarly disruptive effect on the internet, or it could be the next Y2K.
 It’ll be up to innovators, disruptors, and visionaries to accept or address the “status quo” and ultimately, create a better financial system for all people.